hotmeshio/sdk-typescript/docs/system_lifecycle.md

 <img src="./img/lifecycle/deploy_version.png" alt="App Version Deployment" style="max-width:600px;width:600px;">

 ## Activate Version
 Once the app YAML file is deployed to Redis, the `activate` function can be called to enable it for the entire quorum at the same moment.
 The approach is to establish the coordinated health of the system through series of call/response exchanges.
-Once it is established that the quorum is healthy, the quorum is instructed to run their engine in 'no-cache' mode, ensuring that the Redis backend is consulted for the active app version each time a call is processes.
+Once it is established that the quorum is healthy, the quorum is instructed to run their engine in 'no-cache' mode, ensuring that the Redis backend is consulted for the active app version each time a call is processed.
 This ensures that all engines are running the same version of the app, switching over at the same moment and then enabling 'cache' mode to improve performance.

 ```javascript
 const activationStatus = await hotMesh.activate('1');